-Fireproof Paint for Steel: Fire Retardant vs. Intumescent Paint
+Fireproof Coating for Steel: Fire Retardant vs. Intumescent Paint

 When looking for a fireproof paint for steel, you'll come across terms like "fire retardant," "flame resistant," "intumescent," and more.
 What does it all mean?
 How can you find the right product for your application needs?